 TipRanks and Seeking Alpha are stock research platforms designed to make expert analysis available to everyday investors.
 At TipRanks, you can easily see what price targets Wall Street analysts are putting on any stock.
 At Seeking Alpha, you can read analyses written by professional investors and quants.

-In our TipRanks vs. Seeking Alpha comparison, we’ll highlight how these two platforms differ and help you decide which is right for you.
+Both services can be extremely helpful for self-directed investors, but you might not want to pay for both.
+In our TipRanks vs. Seeking Alpha comparison, we’ll highlight how these two platforms differ and help you decide which one is best for you.

 About TipRanks and Seeking Alpha

-TipRanks was launched in 2012 as a tool for helping investors track the predictions of Wall Street investment managers.
+TipRanks was launched in 2012 as a tool to help investors track the predictions of Wall Street investment managers.
 The platform collects price targets on thousands of stocks from hundreds of analysts.
 It also tracks analysts’ performance over time, enabling you to gauge how likely a price target is to be accurate.
 TipRanks now has more than 4 million monthly users.

 Seeking Alpha was founded in 2004 by former Morgan Stanley analyst David Jackson.
 The platform leans on contributors, many of whom are fund managers and professional analysts, to offer deep insight into individual stocks.
 Seeking Alpha is widely read by professional traders as well as lay investors.
 More than 20 million people use Seeking Alpha each month.